 - Consider the extent to which these products work in combination to create or perpetuate financial exclusion;

 - Analyse the ways in which these products are regulated and the ways in which they adapt to law reform; evaluate the effectiveness of current laws in managing the risks associated with these products; and, if appropriate, develop law reform proposals to address deficiencies in these laws;

 - Publish the research findings and any resulting law reform proposals in scholarly journals and freely available online research papers; and

 - Promote public awareness of these products and the risks they represent through engagement with the media, a series of public seminars and the production of accessible educational materials.

 Status of the project

 The project commenced in 2018.
-To date, the research team has carried out a detailed literature review; consulted with the partner organisations regarding the project’s scope, methodology and key focus areas; and obtained ethics approval for the first stage of the empirical study.
+In 2018, the research team carried out a detailed literature review and consulted with the partner organisations regarding the project’s scope, methodology and key focus areas.

 Ian Ramsay, Paul Ali and Lucinda O’Brien, Submission to the Senate Standing Committee on Economics Inquiry Into Credit and Financial Services Targeted at Australians at Risk of Financial Hardship, 9 November 2018